4HMZ4/ssh-config/README.md

 # ssh-config
 my ssh-config with security in mind

-## changes made accoring to this guide.
+## changes made according to this guide.
 https://www.informaticar.net/security-hardening-ubuntu-20-04/

 ## install: